partspile/site/PRD.md

 - The first paid ad always appears at the top of search results; additional paid ads are interleaved at pagination boundaries (e.g., after each page of results).
 - Clicks on paid ads charge the advertiser; a portion of this charge is contributed to the payout fund.
 - Paid ads are intermixed with regular ads, but clearly marked.

+### 3.9 LLM-based Username Moderation
+- During user registration, the system uses a Large Language Model (LLM) to check the proposed username for appropriateness.
+- The LLM evaluates whether the username is offensive, hateful, or inappropriate for a public site.
+- Car-guy humor, puns, and light-hearted jokes are allowed, but anything that would be considered offensive, hateful, or discriminatory in a public forum is not allowed.
+- If the username is not allowed, the LLM provides a brief explanation; if allowed, registration proceeds.
+- This moderation step is in addition to uniqueness checks (e.g., no duplicate usernames).

+### 3.10 User Registration & Authentication
+- **Registration Requirements:**
+  - Users must provide:
+    - **Username** (must be unique, subject to LLM moderation for appropriateness; see 3.9)
+    - **Phone number** (must be unique, used for account recovery and verification)
+    - **Password** (stored securely using strong hashing, e.g., bcrypt)
+  - Registration form validates all fields are present and unique.
+  - Usernames are checked by an LLM for appropriateness (car-guy humor allowed, but offensive/inappropriate names are rejected with a clear message).

+- **Login Requirements:**
+  - Users log in with their **username** and **password**.
+  - On successful login, a secure session is established (e.g., via a session cookie).
+  - Incorrect username or password results in a generic error message (do not reveal which field is incorrect).

+- **Logout:**
+  - Users can log out, which clears their session.
+  - **Logout is performed via a POST form (not a GET link), following security best practices.**

+- **Security:**
+  - Passwords are never stored in plain text.
+  - Passwords are hashed using bcrypt before being stored in the database.
+  - Session management is handled via an HTTP-only cookie that stores the user's `user_id` upon successful login.
+This cookie is used to authenticate the user for subsequent requests.
+  - Phone numbers are not displayed publicly.
+  - Session cookies are HTTP-only to prevent access from client-side scripts.

 ---